-The Climate Change Act, as amended in 2019, commits the UK to 'net zero' by 2050.
+The Climate Change Act 2008, as amended in 2019, commits the UK to 'net zero' by 2050.
 Yet we’ve all seen the headlines.
-Heard the stats but where do you start?
+Heard the statistics but where do you start?
 And more importantly, how do you keep going?

 What is your carbon footprint?

 You can start by taking meaningful action and find out what your carbon footprint is.
 For most organisations, the main sources of greenhouse gases are likely to come from the following activities: